sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Compare Specific Columns Single Output
 ----------------------------------------

 Below is a sample workflow which contains ``Compare Specific Columns Single Output`` processor in Fire Insights.
-It demonstrates usage of ``Compare Specific Columns Single Output`` node to compare incoming datasets on specific columns and split them into either of three datasets created based on A-B, B-A and A Intersection B as per User's selection.
+It demonstrates the usage of ``Compare Specific Columns Single Output`` node to compare incoming datasets on specific columns and split them into either of three datasets created based on A-B, B-A and A Intersection B as per User's selection.

-It does following processing of data:
+It does the following processing of data:

 *	Reads incoming Datasets.
-This node takes two Dataframes as input and creates three Dataframes as output.
+This node takes two DataFrames as input and creates three F as output.
 *	Compares specific columns of incoming datasets and splits them into either of three datasets created based on A-B, B-A and A Intersection B as per User's selection using ``Compare Specific Columns Single Output`` node.
-*	Dataframe (A-B) is created with rows that are part of 1st incoming Dataframe but not present in 2nd Dataframe.
+*	DataFrame (A-B) is created with rows that are part of 1st incoming DataFrame but not present in 2nd DataFrame.
-*	Dataframe (B-A) is created with rows that are part of 2nd incoming Dataframe but not present in 1st Dataframe.
+*	DataFrame (B-A) is created with rows that are part of 2nd incoming DataFrame but not present in 1st DataFrame.
-*	Dataframe (A intersection B) is created with rows that are part of both incoming Dataframes.
+*	DataFrame (A intersection B) is created with rows that are part of both incoming DataFrames.
-*	Prints output datasets using Print node.
+*	Prints output datasets using the Print node.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/comparespecolsop-workflow.png
    :alt: splitting_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/comparespecolsop-incoming-dataset1.png
    :alt: splitting_userguide